benits/icons-generator/README.md

 ## Development | Getting started

-1. Create a figma personal access token and add it to a .env file prefixed by `FIGMGA_PERSONAL_ACCESS_TOKEN=`.
+1. Create a figma personal access token and add it to a .env file prefixed by `FIGMA_PERSONAL_ACCESS_TOKEN=`.
    - learn about generating a file token at https://www.figma.com/developers/docs#access-tokens
 2. Add the file key for the figma design kit to a .env file prefixed by `DESIGN_KIT_FILE_KEY=`.
    - learn about how to find the file key at https://www.figma.com/developers/docs#get-files-endpoint